Characterizing classification datasets: a study of meta-features for meta-learning: Meta-Features

 \subsection{Model-Based meta-features}

-The meta-features from this group are characterized by extracting information from a predictive learning model, in particular, a DT model.
-The measures characterize the complexity of the problems based on the leaves, the nodes and the shape of the tree.
+The meta-features of this group are information extracted from a predictive learning model, in particular, a DT model.
+They characterize a dataset by how complex is the model induced, which, for DT, can be the number of leaves, the number of nodes and the shape of the tree.
 Table \ref{tab:dtmodel} shows the DT model meta-features.
-They are designed to characterize supervised problems, all measures are deterministic, robust and require the definition of hyperparameters that are the DT algorithm (and its parameters) to induce the model.
+They are designed to characterize supervised problems, all measures are deterministic, robust and require the definition of hyperparameters: the DT induction algorithm (together with its hyperparameter values) used to induce the DT model.

 The measures based on leaves are identified with the prefix \emph{leaves}, which describe, in some degree, the complexity of the orthogonal decision surface.
 Some measures result in a value for each leaf, and those measures are the number of distinct paths (\emph{leavesBranch}), the support described in the proportion of training instances to the leaf (\emph{leavesCorrob}) and the distribution of the leaves in the tree (\emph{leavesHomo}).